laura-ham/semi-website/products/weaviate/documentation/api/restful-api/index.md

 Weaviate can be accessed directly through the RESTful APIs.
 This is handy to create or update single Things or Actions.
 In case you want to crawl the graph, it is advised to use the GraphQL endpoint.

+[Swagger](https://swagger.io) is used to create the RESTful API documentation.